simoncblyth/opticks/notes/issues/reemission_review.rst

     112      SetTrackSecondariesFirst(true)
     113
     114 If not so, this will "join" unrelated tracks ?

+    NOT TRUE : CWriter WRITES TO THE CORRECT PHOTON record_id IN THE OUTPUT BUFFERS

     115
     116 Does this mean the local photon state is just for live mode ?
     117